jagrvargen/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Script 16: Changes the owner of the file hello to betty only of it is owned by the user guillaume

+Script 17: Plays StarWars Episode IV on the terminal

 Script 18: A man page for Holberton School